 How to Avoid RMDs

-One of the easiest and perfectly legal ways to avoid RMDs is to rollover your IRA or 401(k) assets into a Roth IRA or Roth 401(k).
-The IRS doesn’t require you to take RMDs from these accounts.
-Theoretically, you can leave money in a Roth IRA or Roth 401(k) forever, and it can continue growing tax-free.
+If you fail to take an RMD on time, you will have to pay a 50% tax on the amount you should have withdrawn.
+However, one easy and perfectly legal way to avoid RMDs is to roll over your IRA or 401(k) assets into a Roth IRA or Roth 401(k).
+You’ll have a bigger tax bill the year you do it, but the IRS will not require you to take RMDs from these accounts.
+Theoretically, you can leave money in a Roth IRA or Roth 401(k) until your death, and it can continue growing tax-free.
 But as long as your assets have been in these accounts for at least five years, you can make tax-free and penalty-free distributions after reaching age 59.5.
-And at any time, you can withdrawal your own contributions penalty and tax free.
+And at any time, you can withdraw your own contributions penalty and tax-free.

-An RMD equals the minimum amount of money you must withdrawal from most retirement plans after reaching age 70.5.
+An RMD is the minimum amount of money you must withdraw annually from your qualified retirement plans after reaching age 72 (or 70.5 if you were born before July 1, 1949).
 Calculating your RMD can be as simple as looking at a table and grabbing a calculator.
 Remember, you have the entire year to meet your RMD.
-But it can be complex under certain circumstances.
-So it helps to do your home work, especially since IRS penalties can be stiff.

-- Make sure you make the required RMD by the appropriate deadline.
+- To avoid a stiff penalty, make sure you withdraw your RMDs by the appropriate deadline.
 But don’t worry.
-Most people satisfy their RMDs and then some within a given year, especially during retirement.
+Most people satisfy their RMDs and then some within a given year.
 And to help you avoid some pitfalls, our retirement experts published a report on tips for understanding required minimum distribution rules.

 Photo credit: ©iStock.com/Tinpixels, ©iStock.com/MartinPrescott, ©iStock.com/Rawpixel